nathansb2022/R3vps43ll/README.md

 # R3vps43ll

- R3vps43ll is a PowerShell reverse shell with limited shell capabilities.
+ R3vps43ll is a PowerShell reverse shell with limited capabilities.
 It is uploaded as a .txt file and can be used as such.

  # Remember